obinnafranklinduru/NFT-DAO/README.md

 # NFT-DAO
-Build a DAO for NFT holders
+Build an on-chain DAO / proposal execution for NFT holders

 - Anyone with a BinnaDevs NFT can create a proposal to purchase a different NFT from an NFT marketplace.
 - Everyone with a BinnaDev NFT can vote for or against the active proposals.